 Fig. \ref{fig:Fig-Attention-weights}(b) shows the weights of an attention head under fixed SNR$=20$ dB but different distribution shapes.
-To facilitate the observation of effects on the different distributions of $\widetilde{\qsigma}$, we do not display the weights w.r.t. different SNRs in Fig. \ref{fig:Fig-Attention-weights}(b) because their values remain similar under different distribution shapes.
+To facilitate the observation of effects on the different distributions of $\widetilde{\qsigma}$, we do not display the weights w.r.t. different SNRs in Fig. \ref{fig:Fig-Attention-weights}(b) because their values remain similar under various distribution shapes.
 We find that the weights w.r.t. $\widetilde{\qsigma}$ change according to the distribution shapes.
-When the distribution shape is uniform (i.e., $\gamma=1$), the weights on each of the singular value are equal.
+When the distribution shape is uniform (i.e., $\gamma=1$), the weights on singular values are equal.
 When the distribution shape is skewed right (i.e., $\gamma=0.99 \rightarrow 0.95$), the weights focus on the singular values with large magnitude.
-From the examples above, for different scenarios, the weights assigned to the input features are different and we can see the relationship between the input and output that the model intends to draw.
+From the examples above, for different scenarios, the weights assigned to the input features are different, and we can see the relationship between the input and output that the model intends to draw.

-In GEC-SR-HyperNet, we install the multi-head attention layer in the front of the static hypernetwork as shown Fig. \ref{fig:Fig-HyperNet-Attention}(a).
-In GEC-SR-HyperGRU, we install a single-attention head layer after the current state $\qh(t)$ as shown Fig. \ref{fig:Fig-HyperNet-Attention}(d), because the current state, which has been reset and updated, is now served as the input to generate the damping factor.
-In addition, we only consider using the single-head attention rather than the multi-head attention in HyperGRU because the GRU model has merged input features and previous state information into the current state information.
+In GEC-SR-HyperNet, we install the multi-head attention layer in the front of the static hypernetwork (Fig. \ref{fig:Fig-HyperNet-Attention}(a)).
+In GEC-SR-HyperGRU, we install a single-attention head layer after the current state $\qh(t)$ (Fig. \ref{fig:Fig-HyperNet-Attention}(d)), because the current state, which has been reset and updated, now served as the input to generate the damping factor.
+In addition, we only consider the use of single-head attention rather than the multi-head attention in HyperGRU because the GRU model has merged input features and previous state information into the current state information.